Gry loves to share her observations from her 30+ years as an “IT Girl” aka Woman in Tech.

 - Bridging the gap and building a new talent pipeline

-- Attracting new and retaining existing talent for tech roles and organisations
+- Attracting, retaining and developing talent for tech roles and organisations

 - Shaking up our education system | Differentiated, integrated learning